posted on: 23 March, 2018

 Pena Palace is colourful romanticist castle.
 It glows red and yellow above the town of Sintra.
 As it’s so colourful you can see it on a sunny day from 30km away Lisbon.
 The UNESCO World Heritage was built merging Gothic, Manueline and Moorish architecture which is unique in southern Europe.
 Feeling surreal at first, Sintra’s magic catches the visitors quickly.
 Because of that many describe it as the most beautiful place in Portugal.
 Quirky.

-The city’s landmark, Hohensalzburg castle is sitting majestically on a hill overlooking the city.
+The city’s landmark, Hohensalzburg Castle is sitting majestically on a hill overlooking the city.
 It’s impossible to miss from anywhere in the city centre.
-A must-see for every visitor.
+A must-see for every visitor and our favourite of the Top 10 most beautiful castles.
 Considered as one of Europe’s biggest fortresses no one has ever conquered the castle since it was built in the 11th century.
 Take a funicular up the 506m high hill and explore its fully intact structure.
 Reward yourself with magnificent views of the Alps.
 Afterwards wander down the small alleys back to the city centre.
 Grand.

 Inveraray Castle nestles beautifully by the banks of the Loch Flyne amid some of the Highland’s most impressive scenery.
 The producers of “Downton Abbe” choose the home of the Duke of Argyll for their “Christmas special” and called it “Duneagle”.
 While there tour the impressive gallery of state rooms and the vast garden with 16 of acres parkland and flower bed.
 To make it an even more memorable experience, stay in former gamekeeper’s cottage.
 Heart-warming.